Applicable laws for LIRAs and LIFs

 Examples

-Louise worked at a grocery store in Montréal and participated in its pension plan.
+Louise worked at a grocery store in Montréal and was a member of the company's pension plan.
 When the plan was terminated because of the company's bankruptcy, Louise transferred her benefits under the plan to an LIRA.
-When she retired, she transferred the amounts in her LIRA to an LIF with another financial institution.
-Since that institution did not have information regarding the applicable legislation, it indicated that the LIF was under federal jurisdiction, which was incorrect.
-The financial institution should have corrected the information it provided and indicated that a Québec law, the Supplemental Pension Plans Act, applies to Louise's LIF.
+When she retired, she transferred the amounts from her LIRA to an LIF with another financial institution.
+Since that institution did not have information on the specific applicable law, it indicated that the LIF was under federal jurisdiction, which was incorrect.
+The financial institution had to correct the information and specify that the law that applies in Québec to Louise's LIFs is the Supplemental Pension Plans Act.
 This is because grocery stores are under provincial jurisdiction and Louise worked in Québec when she ceased active plan membership.

-Alan worked for the Québec public service and participated in the Régime de retraite des employés du gouvernement et des organismes publics (RREGOP).
-He ended his employment and transferred his benefits under the RREGOP to an LIRA, which is subject to Québec law, specifically the Supplemental Pension Plans Act.
+Alan worked for the Québec public service and was a member of the Government and Public Employees Retirement Plan (RREGOP).
+He ended his employment and transferred his benefits under RREGOP to an LIRA, which is subject to Québec law, that is, the Supplemental Pension Plans Act.
 The law that applies to Alan's benefits when he ceases active plan membership is the Act respecting the Government and Public Employees Retirement Plan.
-Under that Act, the authorized LIRA corresponds to the one set out in the Supplemental Pension Plans Act.
+Under that Act, the authorized LIRA corresponds to the one set out in the Regulation respecting supplemental pension plans, which comesunder theSupplemental Pension Plans Act.

 Income Tax Act